kivikakk/comrak/README.md

 described by Peter Hintjens.
 Please keep the [code of conduct](CODE_OF_CONDUCT.md) in mind when interacting with this project.

+For now the preferred method is [pull requests on GitHub](https://github.com/kivikakk/comrak), in order to maximise the number of eyes, but a mailing list for patches is in the works.

-Thank you to comrak's many contributors for PRs and issues opened\!
+Thank you to Comrak's many contributors for PRs and issues opened\!

 ### Code Contributors